Siege of Szigetvár: Siege

 During the following days, the Ottomans suffered great losses due to the spread of dysentery, which also might have infected Sultan Suleiman.
 The defenders had sent multiple letters to Emperor Maximilian requesting aid and the lifting of the siege, but the Emperor and his army did not move from their camp.
 The Emperor, till the end of the siege, was tricked by the Sultan and Grand Vizier into believing that the Ottomans' actual target was Vienna.

 After the infantry attacks, the besiegers' cannons began firing at the Nádasdy Bastion in the northeastern part of the fort.
 Also, siege embankments were raised against the southwestern and southeastern ramparts.
 Portuk died during the final phase of the siege.
 On 2 September, taking advantage of the nighttime darkness, the Ottomans fully breached the walls facing the Hegy Bastion, which had the best cannons in the fort.
 The janissaries placed inflammable substances in an opening they had mined into the Hegy Bastion.
 On 5 September, they lit the opening on fire using gunpowder.
 The fire expanded to the other buildings in the fort, and it could not be put out due to strong winds and the constant bombardment of the bastion's vicinity.

 Zrinski was at the Nádasdy Bastion and had held out against two attacks there.
 He retreated to the inner fort, but much of the other troops on the outer fort could not, and the latter was taken by the Ottomans on 5 September.
 Suleiman had offered Zrinski the opportunity to rule all of Croatia if he surrendered, but Zrinski refused.
 The fall of the castle appeared inevitable but the Ottoman high command hesitated.
 On 6 September, Suleiman died in his tent.
-His death was kept secret with great effort, with only the Sultan's innermost circle knowing of his demise.
-This was because the Ottomans feared that their soldiers would give up the battle if they knew that their leader had died, so his death was kept secret for 48 days.
+His death was kept secret for 48 days with great effort, with only the Sultan's innermost circle knowing of his demise.
+This was because the Ottomans feared that their soldiers would give up the battle if they knew that their leader had died.
 A courier was dispatched from the camp with a message for Suleiman's successor, Selim II.